fbpx

 1000: Christianity arrives in Iceland and Greenland.
 Although the faith had already begun to spread, it really took hold when Norway's King Olav began to convert chieftains.
 He also imposed trade restrictions on those that refused.

 1015: The North American settlement is abandoned.
-The area known as ‘Vinland' was abandoned, most likely due to limited supplies and the long journey required to trade with Scandinavia.
+The Viking settlement in Vinland (modern-day Newfoundland, Canada) was abandoned, likely due to hostile encounters with indigenous peoples, limited supplies, and the challenges posed by the long, hazardous journey required to trade with Scandinavia.

 About David Nikel